dripton/Slugathon/README.txt

 2. Add some users and passwords to ~/.slugathon/globalprefs/passwd (See slugathon/docs/passwd.txt for an example of the format.)

-3. In one terminal, cd to slugathon and run "python Server.py"
+3. In one terminal run "python slugathon-server"

-4. In a second terminal (on the same or a different computer), cd to slugathon and run "python Connect.py"
+4. In a second terminal (on the same or a different computer), cd to slugathon and run "python slugathon-client"

-5. In a third terminal, (on the same or a different computer), cd to slugathon and run "python Connect.py", picking a different player.
+5. In a third terminal, (on the same or a different computer), cd to slugathon and run "python slugathon-client", picking a different player.
 You can add up to a total of 6 players.

 6. Chat with each other in the Anteroom window.